 Gigha Renewable Energy Ltd - Operates the three "Dancing Ladies" turbines.

 IGHT currently has 5 full-time paid employees and 2 part-time paid employees.
 This small staff team support the 4 company Board of Directors, and many volunteers undertake a wide variety of jobs and projects for the island.
 Not only do our visitors support Gigha when they use the hotel, shop, moorings, accommodation and other facilities but it is not unknown for visitors to come to Gigha in a voluntary capacity to help in Achamore Gardens or with other projects!

 IGHT enquiries: 01583 505 390 GTL enquiries: 01583 427 300

 For accounts/finance enquiries: firstname.lastname@example.org

 For Gardens enquiries: email@example.com

 If you are a visitior to Gigha, you can access information here on accommodation providers, as well as food and drink options, the different attractions you can see/do whilst on Gigha and how to get here.

-Visitors are strongly advised to plan their trip to Gigha in line with Government advice both when using the CalMac ferry service and when on island.
-Gigha relies on rural health service provisions and has an elderly demographic therefore social distancing and hand hygiene is always encouraged.
+Visitors are strongly advised to plan their trip to Gigha in line with Scottish Government guidance both when using the CalMac ferry service and when on island.

 Please use the contact details for specific providers to understand how they are operating or plan to reopen during the COVID outbreak.